mugayoshi/blog-posts/medium/ubuntu_productivity_apps.md

 ### Room for Improvement

-However, Diodon's simplicity is also its biggest drawback.
+However, Diodon's simplicity is also its some drawbacks.
 It lacks some of the advanced features you might find in other clipboard managers:

 *   **No Image Support:** You can only copy and paste text, not images.
 *   **Limited Shortcuts:** There isn't a default shortcut to quickly bring up the clipboard history, which can slow you down.
 *   **No Index-Based Pasting:** You can't, for example, press a key combination to paste the second-to-last item in your history.

 **The Verdict:** Diodon is perfect for users who want a minimal, resource-friendly clipboard manager.
-If you need more advanced features like image support or powerful keyboard shortcuts, you might want to look at alternatives like **CopyQ**.
+If you need more advanced features like image support or powerful keyboard shortcuts, you might want to look at alternatives like **CopyQ**.[https://copyq.readthedocs.io/en/latest/index.html](https://copyq.readthedocs.io/en/latest/index.html)

 ## 2. GNOME Pomodoro: Master Your Focus